What is the new CMS rule on therapeutic diet orders?

 As a benefit to its members, the Academy has created resources to implement the new rule.

-Since the rule leaves it up to the hospital to make the decision of who can become privileged to independently order diets (in accordance with state law), all RDNs are encouraged to use the available state analysis and practice tips to initiate the process in hospitals.
+Since the hospital rule leaves it up to the hospital to make the decision of who can become privileged to independently order diets (in accordance with state law), all RDNs are encouraged to use the available state analysis and practice tips to initiate the process in hospitals.
+The Academy has developed tips for use in LTC facilities.

-- Check out your state's ability to immediately implement the rule.
+- Check out your state's ability to immediately implement the hospital rule.
+Review our initial compilation of your state's regulatory language governing ordering of therapeutic diets in the LTC setting.

 - Work with your affiliate to identify strategies for taking advantage of the new rule.